Essay Question

 In conclusion, while the viewpoint that growing children in the 21st century is more difficult than in the past presents a complex array of advantages and disadvantages, my analysis leads me to firmly support the notion that its benefits substantially outweigh the drawbacks.

-1SAN *This model answer uses the AGBS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*Using the AGBS template, this sample answer scores full marks in the PTE Academic exam.
+To perform well in the Essay Question-type, you are assessed on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+You can see in the picture below how this answer achieves high scores in all these aspects!

 How much score will I get with this PTE Academic Essay Sample Answer?